michaelficarra/MooTools-StringScanner/README.md

 	ss.pointer()				// 10

 ### set_pointer(pos)
-Manually move the scan pointer to *pos* characters from the beginning of the string.
-The scan pointer is bounded between zero and the scanning string's length.
+Manually move the scan pointer to *pos* characters from the beginning of the String.
+The scan pointer is bounded between zero and the scanning String's length.
 Returns position to which the scan pointer was moved. `set_pointer` does not reset nor modify the last match results.

 	ss.reset()				// #<StringScanner 0/13 @ "abc12...">
 	ss.set_pointer(4)		// 4